 Ueno Park is home to a number of world-class museums, renowned for their collections of fine art and marvels of natural history.
 However, no trip to a museum is complete without a visit to the gift shop.
 In this installment, we take a closer look at the irresistible wares offered at three museums, guided by stationery sommelier Misato Kan.
 Whether you’re a seasoned art connoisseur or a stationery cognoscente, read on to discover all the supplies that will surely grace your desk following your next sojourn in Ueno.

-Museum gift shop fare tends to gravitate around predictable postcards and the like.
-However, Ueno’s museums are a class apart, a true treasure trove of innovative pieces of stationery that are themselves works of art.
+postcards and the like.
+However, Ueno’s museums are a class apart, a true

-With so much to see, my excursion focused on three museums: the Tokyo Metropolitan Art Museum, the Tokyo Natural History Museum, and the Ueno Royal Museum.
+three museums: the Tokyo Metropolitan Art Museum, the Tokyo Natural History

+The first stop was the Tokyo Metropolitan Art Museum’s gift shop.
 As I succumbed to temptation right off the bat, here is my initial haul:

 Stickers modeled after postage stamps, packaged in a small matchbox (¥495 for each box set).

-In addition to Picasso, Vermeer, and Steinlen (pictured above), the museum also offers sets featuring Alfons Mucha and other major artists.
-I had to restrain myself from purchasing the entire series.
+(pictured above), the museum also offers sets featuring Alfons Mucha and other

 Vincent van Gogh bookmarks (¥1,320).